Create-Technology-S4/.github/profile/README.md

 This project has been really fun to work one.
 Giovanna was very involved with the project and I beleive that we were able to go from a very basic concept to a full fledged working prototype exactly as described initially.
 As a software student, I was able to really bring forth my expertise I felt like I played an integral part of the project.
 Towards the end, I was able explore some concepts with Andrija too but ultimately settled with our initial ideas.

+From the first feedback session I had for my individual project, I was told that I was able to utilise my software abilites to find good solution with technology but that my solution did not revolve as much around making impact as it should.
+In this project, I beleive that I was able to overcome this issue and work more towards thinking about technology as measn to reduce suicide rates on railtracks.

 As a group, we have decided to provide feedback for each other too:

 <p align="center">